Pr0xximity999/Quartz/content/School/Year 2/S1/Computer Networks/2 - IP Networks.md

 01101010 (106) AND <br>10100010 (162) = <br>00100010 (34)

 # Your home network
-The biggest property of a home(local) network is that you can directly connect within devices on your network.
+The biggest feature of a home(local) network is that you can directly connect with devices on your network.
 For hosts outside of your network, you'll need a router or gateway (your internet provider box thingie), which *can* be reached from your home network.

-A local network is usually called LAN (Local Area Network).<br>A network outside of your local network is called WAN (Wide Area Network).
+A local network is usually called **LAN** (Local Area Network).<br>A network outside of your local network is called **WAN** (Wide Area Network).

->[!Important] Special Ip addresses
+>[!Important] Special IP addresses
 >- 244.0.0.0 / 4 (Multicast)
 >- **192.168.0.0 / 16 (Private range)**
 >- **172.16.0.0 / 12 (Private range)**